Pettit Cleaners Building

-The Pettit Cleaners Building, at 114 E. 8th Ave. in Winfield, Kansas, was built in 1947.
-It was listed on the National Register of Historic Places in 2005.
+The Pettit Cleaners Building, located at 114 E. 8th Ave. in Winfield, Kansas, was built in 1947 and listed on the National Register of Historic Places in 2005.

-It is 25x145 ft in plan, and part one-story and part two-story.
+The building measures 25x145 ft in plan, and is partially one story and partially two stories.
 The original portion was built in about 1880.
 In 1947 local architect William N. Canton designed the current Streamline Moderne facade.